 2. Andover – North Andover – Middleton Loop

 This ride takes a tour of the highest hills of the Ipswich River Watershed, beginning at the Ward Reservation in Andover.
 These hills form a disconnected ridgeline which separates the Ipswich and Merrimack watersheds.
 The Ward Reservation includes Holt Hill, the highest hill in the Ipswich River Watershed.
 This is well worth visiting in its own right, as is the fascinating Pine Hole Bog, also on the property.

 This route links some nice open space and recreational properties and follows pleasant routes through residential areas.

 4. North Reading – Middleton – Lynnfield Loop (about 13 mi)

 Lower (Northern) Watershed

 8. Miles River Watershed Loop (21 miles)

 The Miles River is one of the main tributaries of the Ipswich River, beginning in North Beverly and Wenham, and traveling northward through Hamilton, joining the mainstem of the river in Ipswich.

 9. Coastal Circuit (about 15 miles)

-This is a 60+ mile route which takes you from the northwestern portion of the watershed all the way to the coast and back.
-This ride is for the fittest among you!!
-For those who like the idea but aren’t ready for the whole challenge, you may arrange to have a car at the coast to ferry you back to the start; or use your maps to choose a turnaround at the halfway point.
+This is a 60+ mile route takes you from the northwestern portion of the watershed all the way to the coast and back.
+This ride is for the fittest among you!
+For those who like the idea, but aren’t ready for the whole challenge, you may arrange to have a car at the coast to ferry you back to the start; or use your maps to choose a turnaround at the halfway point.